Contributor: Sean Mathews

 - Learn about their passion projects.

 - Provide them with a deeper understanding of who you are beyond your professional interest.
+For example, I have had a professional connection share parenting tips with me which I have put to practice with great success.

 - Remember things you discuss and follow-up on those areas.